goyalshivansh2805/rotating-wheel/README.md

 - **Responsive & Modern Design:** Looks great on all screen sizes.

 ## Demo
-View the live demo on GitHub Pages:
+View the live demo: https://wheel.goyalshivansh.me/

 ## How to Use
 1. **Clone or Download:**